arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 Big data is often also messy data, and that can make it tricky to work with statistically.
 Moreover, the complexity of some machine learning models can create new problems, especially with respect to explainability and fairness.

+Machine learning is an important and powerful tool, but it has its shortcomings.

 ![Panel 1: Two people talking, one says "Our field has been struggling with this problem for years" as a third person approaches.
 Panel 2: Third person, holding up a laptop, says, "Struggle no more!
 I'm here to solve it with algorithms!"
 Panel 3: Third person working on laptop while the other two watch.
 Panel 4: Six months later, third person says "Wow, this problem is really hard."
 First person says "You don't say."](https://imgs.xkcd.com/comics/here_to_help_2x.png "[Here to Help](https://xkcd.com/1831/) comic by xkcd, [CC BY-NC 2.5](https://xkcd.com/license.html).")